 You probably don’t need a four-wheel-drive vehicle.

-This is a common question, and when you’re planning your 2 week South Africa itinerary it’s bound to come up.
+This is a common question, and it’s bound to come up when you’re planning a trip to South Africa.

-A four-wheel-drive vehicle is unnecessary for Kruger, especially if you’re planning on sticking to the more-traveled southern half of the park (most people do: Kruger National Park is roughly the same size as Israel and Wales).
+A four-wheel-drive vehicle is unnecessary for Kruger, especially if you’re planning on sticking to the more-traveled southern half of the park (most people do: Kruger National Park is roughly the same size as Slovenia or Wales).

 We got by just fine in the tiniest, most compact car the rental company had on hand, and our fuel bill thanked us for it!